prasanthdasika/AngularPractice/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page. ng new AngularPractice -- to create a new project ng serve -- to run the app ng g c course -- to create a component ng g s course -- to create course service npm install bootstrap --save  ---to install bootstrap npm install bootstrap-icons --save   --to install bootstrap icons